Lettuce Types For Every Season

 There are lettuce types for every season in the garden.
 I get a lot of lettuce questions from customers who come into the Farm Store all year long.

-You will want to start out with fresh lettuce seed from David's Garden Seeds®.
+You will want to start out with fresh lettuce types for every season with seeds from David's Garden Seeds®

 You're standing in your backyard, looking at that perfect sunny spot where you want to grow fresh, crispy lettuce all year long.
 The good news?
 You absolutely can!
 Growing lettuce from seeds in your own backyard is one of the most rewarding gardening experiences you'll ever have, and I'm here to walk you through everything you need to know about lettuce types for every season to grow from seed.